-Alexander AJ Boik was confirmed Saturday as one of the 12 people killed in a shooting rampage at an Aurora movie theater Friday morning.
+Alexander AJ Boik was one of the 12 people killed in a shooting rampage at an Aurora movie theater on July 20, 2012.

-Boik graduated from Gateway High School this year where he played baseball, said a family friend.
+Boik had just graduated from Gateway High School where he played baseball, said a family friend.

 In a statement the Boik's family said he "was a wonderful, handsome and loving 18-year-old with a warm and loving heart."